Billings Public Schools

 The former Old North School (left) and Billings High School (right) on the current site of SD2's administrative complex.

 Billings School District 2 (SD2), or Billings Public Schools, is a school district headquartered in Billings, Montana.

 Billings Public Schools has two components: Billings Elementary School District and Billings High School District.
 A common board of education governs both school districts.
 The National Center for Education Statistics (NCES) code for the elementary district, which covers grades Pre-Kindergarten to 8, is 3003870.
 The NCES code for the high school district is 3003900.

 The elementary school district includes the majority of Billings.
 The high school district includes that, the remainder of Billings, and sections of the Crow Indian Reservation.

 History

+In 1895, the first classes at Billings first high school were held.
+The school, named Lincoln School (commonly known as the Old North School), was a 12-room building opened in 1884.
+The Lincoln School building was built with an $4,000 donation from Fredrick Billings, a $8,000 bond issue and 29 lots of land contributed by the firm of Kurtz and Foster.